dimyG/jekyll-theme-chirpy/_posts/2021-05-26-satisfaction-unit-parity.md

 ## Satisfaction unit parity
 This brings us to the satisfaction unit.
-The main idea is that instead of comparing the price of goods, we compare the price of satisfying the underlying fundamental need at the same degree.
+The main idea is that **instead of comparing the price of goods, we compare the price of satisfying the underlying fundamental need at the same degree**.
 Instead of using a basket of goods, we use a basket of needs.
 We create a scale between 0 and 100 for every need, where 100 means that this need is satisfied at the maximum degree, and 0 that it is not satisfied at all.
 Then we use that scale to grade any good that satisfies this need.